GlobalFishingWatch/pipe-vms/README.md

 At the root level, the repository contains common config files or dependencies like NX

 - README.MD: Project basic documentation
-- create-release.sh: Script to generate a tag/release for each project
 - docker-compose.yaml: Docker configuration to run the projects locally.
 - nx.json: Configuration related to NX library
 - package.json and package-lock.json: NodeJS dependencies